 We can understand the confusion.
 “Explosion-proof” could be misunderstood as a camera designed to withstand an explosion and keep operating should one occur (and similarly “flame-proof” could risk a similar misunderstanding).
 But given the difference in the types and scale of explosions and fires, this would be an incredibly difficult thing to guarantee.
 In addition, even if a camera were able to withstand an explosion, whatever it was mounted to might not, which would somewhat negate the benefit.

 This is why, at Axis, we use the term explosion-protected camera.

 Environments where there’s a genuine risk of explosion are probably more common than you might think.
 From the oil and gas sector to farming and food production; from industrial chemicals to timber, hazardous environments where the risk of flammable liquids, gases and dust being ignited require constant surveillance and monitoring.

-An explosion is such environments can occur when a source of ignition meets the flammable substance, and a spark from any electronic device could potentially be the ignition for a catastrophic explosion.
-Therefore explosion-protected cameras are enclosed in heavy-duty casings, typically made of stainless steel or aluminium, which are certified to protect against any spark being emitted from the camera.
+An explosion in such environments can occur when a source of ignition meets the flammable substance, and a spark from any electronic device could potentially be the ignition for a catastrophic explosion.
+Therefore explosion-protected cameras are enclosed in heavy-duty casings, typically made of stainless steel or aluminum, which are certified to protect against any spark being emitted from the camera.

-Though we think it’s unlikely that the surveillance industry will start using our explosion-protected terminology as a global standard.
-Indeed, geographic location does impact the terminology used – the National Electrical Code defines explosionproof as the term used in North America, whereas flameproof is the term used in the IECEx system (and thus the ATEX Directive in the European Union).
-However, what we can all agree on is that greater understanding of the benefits of explosion-protected device can only be a positive thing.
+We do think it’s unlikely that the surveillance industry will start using our explosion-protected terminology as a global standard as geographic location does impact the terminology used.
+The National Electrical Code defines explosion-proof as the term used in North America, whereas flame-proof is the term used in the IECEx system (and thus the ATEX Directive in the European Union).
+However, what we can all agree on is that greater understanding of the benefits of explosion-protected devices can only be a positive thing.